kalenwillits/Methuen/methuen-players-handbook/content/04-gameplay/04-turn-structure.md

 - At the start of each round
 - When an actor doesn't use movement or actions
 - When new actors join the encounter
-- As specified by campaign features
+- As specified by campaign Features (see Chapter 3: Features)

 Check your campaign's initiative system for details.